Skip to main content

 1. Update the input property and data type

-The most important step is to change the input property from page to documentImage and ensure you are passing it an ImageRef object instead of a Page object.
+The most important change is updating the input property from page to documentImage, and passing it an ImageRef object instead of a Page object.

 Before (v7.x)